mattiasduerrmeier/PINE64-Installer/README.md

 ![screenshot select OS](https://raw.githubusercontent.com/pine64dev/PINE64-Installer/master/screenshot3.png)
 - Select the OS of your choice.
-	- Scroll to the bottom the select a local image file (Note that, select local gz / gz2 / xz image file name must end with .img.gz / .img.bz2 / .img.xz).
+	- Scroll to the bottom the select a local image file (Note: select local gz / gz2 / xz image file name must end with .img.gz / .img.bz2 / .img.xz).
 - If you wish to flash an older image, you can use the version select box on the right of the OS list.
 - Click on the "i" at the right of the version to view the release notes or related websites.